mdgeorge4153/hymns/README.md

 This tutorial is targeted at someone who is technically savvy but doesn't necessarily have experience editing video or music files.

-TODO: The example output video is available here:
+The example output video is available [here](https://youtu.be/xXDTDvyrqU8).

 TODO: There is a video tutorial of the process here: